CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6A - Horizontal Coordinates.md

 Further repetition will better our approximations.\
 $\blacksquare$

 Note that the sunrise equation calculates when the center of the Sun (or any other object) is at the horizon.
 Because things have an apparent angular size in the sky, this means that the sunrise equation calculates at what hour angle exactly half of the object is visible.
-To calculate the precise time of first or last visibility, this angular size must be taken into account by calculating when the object's altitude would be 1 apparent radius below the horizon (instead of the altitude being precisely $0\degree$), which we did not do here.
+To calculate the precise time of first or last visibility, this angular size must be taken into account by calculating when the object's altitude would be 1 apparent radius (see chapter $4$) below the horizon (instead of the altitude being precisely $0\degree$), which we did not do here.

-Furthermore, objects near the horizon have their positions significantly altered by atmospheric refraction, which depends on the density of the atmosphere and the specific weather conditions of the time and location.
+Furthermore, objects near the horizon have their positions significantly altered by [atmospheric refraction](https://en.wikipedia.org/wiki/Atmospheric_refraction), which depends on the density of the atmosphere and the specific weather conditions of the time and location.
 However, this is far too complicated to go into any detail here, and we will be assuming an airless environment in our calculations.

 ### The Terminator
 The [*terminator*](https://en.wikipedia.org/wiki/Terminator_(solar)) is the line separating night and day at any moment in time.
 Let's say at standard solar time $t$, the standard sidereal time was $\Theta$.
 To find the terminator, we find the places where the Sun is rising or setting, i.e. we use the sunrise equation: